Groove Approved

 Groove Approved is the fourth solo studio album by the English singer-songwriter Paul Carrack, then a member of the supergroup Mike + The Mechanics.
 It was originally released in 1989, on the Chrysalis label.

 While his previous album featured members of Mike + The Mechanics, for this album Carrack worked mainly with producer T-Bone Wolk.
 The album's only hit was "I Live by the Groove", which was co-written by Carrack and Eddie Schwartz, and which peaked at #31 on the Billboard Hot 100.
 Schwartz co-produced the track with Wolk and Carrack; the rest of the album was produced by Wolk and Carrack working as a duo.

 The song "Battlefield" was later covered by co-writer Nick Lowe under the title "I Live On A Battlefield".
 Carrack himself would use this longer title when he re-recorded the song in 2007 on his album Old, New, Borrowed And Blue, and again on his 2010 album A Different Hat (backed by The Royal Philharmonic Orchestra).
-The song, "I Live By the Groove" was featured in a montage scene in the 1989 cult film, The Wizard.
+Diana Ross also covered the track for her 1991 album The Force Behind the Power.
+The song "I Live By the Groove" was featured in a montage scene in the 1989 cult film The Wizard, as well as in a scene in the 1994 film Camp Nowhere.